nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Listing customers/employees/suppliers/reservations

 1. Switching the view to display the customer/employee/supplier/reservation list.

    1. Test case: `listC` / `listE` / `listS` / `listR` <br>
          Expected: List of all customers/employees/suppliers/reservations will be displayed.
-Success message `Switched to X View` will be displayed(X corresponding to the specific `list` command used).
+Success message `Switched to X View` will be displayed (where X refers to either `Customer`, `Employee`, `Supplier` or `Reservation` depending on which `list` command is used).
    2. Test case: `lisC` / `leestE` / ... <br>
       Expected: Any form of misspelling will result in no changes to the current view.
 Error message `Unknown command` will be displayed.